 There is a Horizon 7 Administrator Console icon on the desktop, as shown in Figure 28.

 Because the icon is using “localhost” and not the FQDN of the server, you will get an invalid SSL certificate error, as shown in Figure 29.

-I prefer to browse to the FQDN of the server.
-For example https://ConnectionServer.domain.com/admin/.
+I prefer to browse the FQDN of the server.
+For example, https://ConnectionServer.domain.com/admin/.
 For me, that is https://h7connection.labaddomain.com/admin/, as shown in Figure 30.

-Under Horizon Console (HTML5), click Always use this option, and then click the Launch button, as shown in Figure 31.
+Under Horizon Console (HTML5), click Always use this option and click the Launch button, as shown in Figure 31.